TEAM

 (OTH Regensburg)

 Nicole Höß finished her master degree in computer science at OTH Regensburg.
-As a research assistant, she is coordinating the Regensburg Center for Artificial Intelligence (RCAI) and supports companies in the state-funded project KI-Transfer Plus.
+As a research assistant, she is coordinating the Regensburg Center for Artificial Intelligence (RCAI) and analyses software evolution using machine learning.

 (ams OSRAM)